-Travelling to the north part of Iran, specifically Gilan province, Mirza Ghasemi is one of the most popular dishes you hear about.
-It dates back to Qajar period when Mohammad Ghasem Khan, the governor of Rasht (the capital of Gilan), made this food for the first time.
+Traveling to the northern part of Iran, specifically Gilan province, Mirza Ghasemi is one of the most popular dishes you hear about.
+It dates back to the Qajar period when Mohammad Ghasem Khan, the governor of Rasht (the capital of Gilan), made this food for the first time.
 So it was named after him, and gradually, went through across the country.
-It’s usually served as an appetizer.
+This Iranian food is served as an appetizer or with Chelo (simple cooled rice).

 Ingredients to cook Mirza Ghasemi: